Shreshth-tech/Shreshtha_Gupta_25SCS1003004880_IILM-GN/README.md

 ## ⭐ Support the Project

 If you’re interested in AI, Computer Vision, or Multimodal Systems, please ⭐ star the repository or follow for updates as this academic research project progresses!

+## ⭐ Note

+This repository is maintained for academic evaluation purposes.